 People in different parts of the world, display different characteristics.
 A marketing strategy created by dividing the target market into segments on the basis of factors such as economics, food habits, clothing habits, languages, traditions and many other traits is known as geographic segmentation.

-A classic example is – people living colder continents such as Europe are interested in warm clothing, heating devices etc., almost throughout the year, whereas, people living in hotter continents such as Australia, are interested in air conditions, beach vacations, breezy outfits and cold drinks.
+A classic example: A classic example – people living colder continents such as Europe are interested in warm clothing, heating devices etc., almost throughout the year, whereas, people living in hotter continents such as Australia, are interested in air conditions, beach vacations, breezy outfits and cold drinks.

 Each continent or country is further divided into places with distinction in terms of culture, traditions, languages etc. and there can further be a geographical segmentation.
 Geographic location is an integral factor that determines market positioning and product sales.
 Irrespective of an organization’s market share or product success rate, it’s extremely important for them to conduct market research before launching new products/ services or introducing better or newer features.